-As one’s career advances, most criminal justice professionals agree that it is beneficial to earn additional certifications to augment their academic and professional training.
+As one’s career advances, most in the criminal justice field agree that it is beneficial to earn additional certifications to augment their academic and professional training.
 There a variety of criminal justice certificates online that can help underscore one’s abilities as a criminal justice professional.
 Choosing to complete a certificate in criminal justice online or on-campus provides a competitive edge because holding an online criminal justice certificate might be the leverage one needs when applying for a criminal justice position.

 Online criminal justice certificates and credentials are offered by many smaller schools and well-known universities.
 Those who take the time to earn a criminal justice certificate online or on-campus show great motivation and versatility – qualities every employer looks for in a new employee.

 Examples of On-Campus and Online Criminal Justice Certificates

 The Crime Scene Technician Certification – these criminal justice certificates online prepare students for working a crime scene appropriately.

 The Certified Criminal Justice Professional (CCJP) Certification – this certificate in criminal justice online requires the completion of 270 hours of coursework to prepare those credentialed to work with drug offenders.

 The Professional Peace Officer Certification (POST) – this type of criminal justice online certificate is a good fit for those students who wish to eventually work in state or local law enforcement.
 It is noted that the requirements for this criminal justice certificate online varies by state.